Graphic Design (GD)

 GD 100.
 Digital Design Fundamentals.
 (3 Credits)

-Students develop and implement strategies for graphic design through perceptual and conceptual problems.
+In this course, students develop and implement strategies for graphic design through perceptual and conceptual problems.
 This course is intended to be an introduction to the Mac interface and processing systems and industry software such as Adobe Photoshop, Illustrator, and InDesign.
 The students will also have exposure to online publishing software, such as Blurb.
 This is an entry level course.

 GD 110.
 Graphic Design I. (3 Credits)

-Graphic Design I explores the general structure of the Macintosh computing platform.
+This course explores the general structure of the Macintosh computing platform.
 Graphic Design I presents students with an intensive function-based experience using Illustrator Creative Cloud and InDesign Creative Cloud.
 The student will develop a beginning understanding of the manipulation of this software and its uses for the communication designer.
 Digital pre-press concepts will also be introduced.

 GD 111.
 Graphic Design II.
 (3 Credits)